What Is Waste

 A 1998 document by The Department of the Environment, Community and Local Government called 'Changing our ways' outlined the state of waste in Ireland.
 Addressed to local authorities, it urged a modernisation of waste management infrastructure.
 It emphasised the need for co-operation with neighbouring local authorities.
 Since 1998 the licensing of waste facilities has been fully rolled out, as has the collection permit system for those involved in waste collection activities.

-Other documents which have further progressed waste policy were published in the years following the 'Changing our ways' policy statem.
-These include:
+Recent documents have further progressed waste policy were published in the years following the 'Changing our ways' policy statem.
+These can be found here and focus on how we can meet EU regulations along with outlining the current state of waste management in Ireland.

 By CNLI | 2016-07-08 22:28:00